yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-DiagnosticReport-intro.md

    - As of this writing (Feb 2022) the actual content must be Base64 encoded and included in the "data" element
    - Longer term it is anticipated that the messaging infrastructure will be enhanced to also support "url" links to a separately saved document - with this then becoming the preferred mechanism due to the reduced message size.
 (See [DocumentReference](StructureDefinition-Interweave-DocumentReference.html) for further guidance on providing url links)
-   - A particular issue for Diagnostic Reports is the use of text/plain.
-     - The underlying source for many diagnostic reports is messages extracted from a text-based lab or RIS system.
+   - A particular issue for Diagnostic Reports is that the underlying source for many diagnostic reports is messages extracted from a text-based lab or RIS system.
-     - The ***strongly preferred*** approach is to reformat as HTML - as this is an interoperable standard which guarantees consistent presentation across any consumer system
+     - The ***strongly preferred*** approach is to reformat textual reports as HTML - as this is an interoperable standard which guarantees consistent presentation across any consumer system
      - In some cases this may be relatively easy to do - for example if the report is already structured as separate lines which can be simply "decorated" with HTML tags
-     - In other cases it may be much more difficult - for example if the original report is structured as a single block of text containing various escape characters. ***TODO - discuss this problem further.
-It may be that formatting for certain defined escape characters can be agreed... although it still feels like the most robust option may be to do this interpretation at source?***
+     - In other cases it may be much more difficult to format the report text - for example if the original report is structured as a single block of text containing various escape characters.
+Tackling this is, however, a key part of a Data Provider's work in offering their reports in an interoperable format for wider sharing.
+     - It is also important to ensure that any such text is HTML Encoded - for example to make sure that characters such as "<" in the report do not cause problems when displaying.

 4. **Result** - this allows for (semi) structured results to be offered in the form of a list of Observations.
 Whilst some types of Diagnostic Report are purely textual, for others these structured Observations are extremely important.